veeva/vsdk-helloworld/README.md

 6. Click  **Save**  and you should see a "Hello, world." error in a dialog box.
 7. Stop Running the project.

 That’s your trigger in action!
-The “Hello, World” code only executes while the debugger is running.
-Once the debugger is stopped, this trigger will no longer appear in your vault.

-Continue to [Deploying Code](https://developer.veevavault.com/sdk/#Deploy) to learn how to deploy this code and enable it to always run on your vault.
+Changes made to the code can be deployed using the [Vault Java SDK Maven plugin](https://github.com/veeva/vaultjavasdk-maven-plugin).
+There are sample settings files for the maven plugin in the /src/main/resources/ directory.

+Further discussion about Vault Java SDK can be held in our [Vault for Developers community](https://devcommunity.veevavault.com) on Veeva Connect.

 ## License